 Laboratory genetic counselors: Alexander Ing, MS CGC, Casey Brew, MS CGC

-The Precision Medicine Support Center provides consultative services regarding appropriate genetic testing and is available to all Lurie Children's affiliated providers.
-The goal of this service is to provide the most appropriate and cost effective testing strategies for our patients, while minimizing the need for ordering providers to keep abreast of the advances in genetic testing methodologies and the ever changing test menus of the Lurie Molecular Diagnostics Laboratory as well as various reference laboratories.
+The Genetic Testing and Counseling (GTAC) Support Center provides consultative services regarding appropriate genetic testing and is available to all Lurie Children's affiliated providers.
+The goal of this service is to provide the most appropriate and cost effective testing strategies for our patients, while minimizing the need for ordering providers to keep abreast of the advances in genetic testing methodologies and the ever changing test menus of the Lurie Children’s Molecular Diagnostics Laboratory as well as the various reference laboratories.
+The Support Center also provides guidance for navigating the insurance precertification process by providing CPT codes, gene lists and template letters of medical necessity.
+In addition, in collaboration with the Division of Genetics, Birth Defects and Metabolism, the Support Center provides immediate and appropriate genetic counseling to our patient families as needs arise during non-genetics appointments or clinics and offers the opportunity for patients to be seen by appointment in the Lurie Children’s Genetic Counseling Clinic.

 Our center is dedicated to providing the most advanced, highest quality genetic testing services and working with our institution to best meet the needs of our clinicians in a constantly changing field.
 We welcome opportunities to collaborate on research projects or development of additional tests.
 Please contact us at firstname.lastname@example.org